WellART

 Q JANE GRAY

-Member ANZACATA, Full Registration with the New Zealand Education Council, Member of Yoga Alliance
+Member of ANZACATA, Full Registration with the New Zealand Teachers Council, Associate Member of EMDRNZ

 Q KIRSTY STRONG (she/her) - Artisan Arts Therapy